By Nthanda Manduwi

 Years later, after working across sectors — from the United Nations and the World Bank to founding my own organizations and joining Microsoft — I’ve returned to those questions with a broader lens, richer stories, and sharper tools.

-Feminine Silence is my attempt to answer them.
+Feminine Silence is my attempt to synthesize some lessons around what I know.

 It is part memoir, part manifesto, part love letter to the women and men who have shaped me.
 Across its chapters, I explore what it means to lead as “the first,” why meritocracy is not enough, how culture shapes womanhood, and what it will take to build futures that are truly unbound.